blaenk/site/content/notes/algorithms.md

         matches.add(v + 1);
 ```

-Each of the states reachable via $\epsilon$-transitions from each of the states collected are added to the collection:
+Each of the states reachable via `$\epsilon$`-transitions from each of the states collected are added to the collection:

 ``` java
     pc = new Bag<Integer>();